Contents

 - Phone Number

-- Proof of residency – like a utility bill or bank account statement
+- Proof of residency (a utility bill or bank statement works)

-The good news is that in the vast majority of cases, Kraken is able to validate your documents in less than 10 minutes via automated technologies.
+The good news is that in most cases, Kraken validates your documents in under 10 minutes via automated verification.

 - Starter